wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 Alert targets specify when and how to send notifications in response to alert activity.
 You implicitly use Wavefront's built-in alert targets when you specify an email address or a PagerDuty key in the target list of an alert.
 These simple alert targets:

 * Cause notifications to be sent whenever the alert is firing, updated, resolved, snoozed or in a maintenance window.
-* Provide internal templates for composing and formatting the notification contents.
+* Provide internal templates that compose and format the notification contents.
+These internal templates are maintained by Wavefront, and may change from release to release.

 You can create custom alert targets when you need more flexibility about where you want notifications to be sent, what kind of information you want in them, how you want them to be formatted, and which alert events should trigger them.
 For example, you could use a custom alert target to:

 * Expand (or limit) the set of triggering events for notifications.
 * Configure different contents for notifications triggered by different events.
-* Associate a short name with a lengthy list of email addresses or a lengthy PagerDuty key.
+* Associate a short name with a long list of email addresses or a lengthy PagerDuty key.

-**Note** You must use a custom alert target to configure notifications for a webhook-based messaging platform such as Slack, HipChat, and VictorOps.
+**Note:** You always use a custom alert target for sending notifications to a webhook-based messaging platform such as Slack, HipChat, or VictorOps.

 ## Viewing Custom Alert Targets